 If a team is in default for failing to have the wicket prepared for any reason, including the field restriction markings, and the start of the match is delayed, the following regulations will be observed (see Clause 1.)
 The team responsible for having the wicket prepared has a 30-minute grace period from the scheduled start of the match to have it prepared.
-If it cannot have it prepared by the end of this grace period, including having all of the fields Restriction markers, then the team will default the match.
+If it cannot have it prepared by the end of this grace period, including having all of the fields restriction markers, then the team will default the match.

 In the above such situations, Umpires are NOT empowered to "Award the match" to one team or other.
-Umpires Are required to submit a detailed report to Toronto & District Cricket Association, for them to decide to award the match to a particular team.
+Umpires are required to submit a detailed report to Toronto District Cricket Association, for them to decide to award the match to a particular team.

-(16) PROTECTIVE HELMETS AND EQUIPMENT
+(16) PROTECTIVE HELMETSAND EQUIPMENT

-(a) To eliminate any waste of playing time caused by the removal from the field of fielder's protective equipment other than helmets (e. g. shin pads, etc.), such equipment, once taken on to the field, must be worn until the fall of a wicket or until the next interval.
-The exchanging of equipment between members of the fielding side on the field shall be permitted, provided that the Umpires do not consider that it constitutes a waste of playing time. (b) Umpires are not to hold helmets.

-(c) A batsman who chooses to use a helmet may wear (or carry) it personally all the time while

-Play is in progress.
-While he may call for a helmet to be brought out to him during any time in play, he may only have the helmet taken off the field provided that the Umpires do not consider that it constitutes a waste of playing time.

-(d) A batsman may only change an item of protective equipment other than a helmet (e.g. batting gloves, etc.) at the fall of a wicket or the next interval unless the equipment is clearly damaged or unserviceable and then only with the approval of the Umpires.

-(e) Any player who is under the age of 19 must wear a protective helmet with a faceguard or grille whilst batting or if Fielding close to the wicket.
+- (a) To eliminate any waste of playing time caused by the removal from the field of fielder's protective equipment other than helmets (e. g. shin pads, etc.), such equipment, once taken on to the field, must be worn until the fall of a wicket or until the next interval.
+The exchanging of equipment between members of the fielding side on the field shall be permitted, provided that the Umpires do not consider that it constitutes a waste of playing time. - (b) Umpires are not to hold helmets. - (c) A batsman who chooses to use a helmet may wear (or carry) it personally all the time while play is in progress.
+While he may call for a helmet to be brought out to him during any time in play, he may only have the helmet taken off the field provided that the Umpires do not consider that it constitutes a waste of playing time. - (d) A batsman may only change an item of protective equipment other than a helmet (e.g. batting gloves, etc.) at the fall of a wicket or the next interval unless the equipment is clearly damaged or unserviceable and then only with the approval of the Umpires. - (e) Any player who is under the age of 19 must wear a protective helmet with a faceguard or grille whilst batting, wicket-keeping, or if fielding close to the wicket.
+Captains are responsible for enforcing the regulation in Clauses (e). - (g) If a protective helmet belonging to the fielding side is on the ground within the field of play, and the ball while in play strikes it, the ball shall become dead, and except in the circumstances of Law 34 (Hit the ball twice), law 23.3 Leg byes not to be awarded, and when runs are dis-allowed for a reason, 5 penalty runs shall then be awarded to the batting side, in addition to the penalty for a No ball or a Wide, if applicable.

-(f) Any wicket-keeper who is under the age of 19 must wear a protective helmet with a faceguard or grille if keeping up.
-Captains are responsible for enforcing the regulation in Clauses (e) and (f).

-(g) If a protective helmet belonging to the fielding side is on the ground within the field of play, and the ball while in play strikes it, the ball shall become dead, and except in the circumstances of Law 34 (Hit the ball twice), law 23.3 - Leg byes not to be awarded, and when runs are dis-allowed for a reason, 5 penalty runs shall then be awarded to the

-Batting side, in addition to the penalty for a No ball or a Wide, if applicable.